VarVac/MetaGame/README.md

 UI prototype is partially completed

-Copyright Albert Zhang, All rights reserved
+Copyright Albert Zhang, All rights reserved.
 This repository is for viewing only.